feistymilady01/GetBudgetbuddyApp/server/README.md

 Then we need to install the Axios to our client application which helps us make HTTP requests to HTTP servers.
 To install the Axios module, we can use the following command.

-npm i --save axios
+npm install --save axios

 Setting up CORS with Express

 We need to install the cors to our server application.
 CORS is an acronym for Cross-Origin Resource Sharing.
 It is a mechanism to allow or restrict requested resources on a web server depending on where the HTTP request originated.
 In other words, CORS is a browser security feature that restricts cross-origin HTTP requests with other servers and specifies which domains can access your resources.
 The CORS javascript module can be installed using the below command.

-npm i — save cors
+npm install -- save cors

 2. Implementing the Sessions and Cookies